balmistan/Node-esp32s3/README.md

 }
 ```

-## Example Raspi-Esp: Set D0 Pin High to Turn On an LED
+## Example Node-Esp32s3: Set GPIO 5 Pin High to Turn On an LED

 ```json
 [